KindredOS/project-aurelius/public/data/math/markdown/module 1/expressions_and_equations.md

-## What Are Expressions?
+## What Are Expressions and Equations?

 \[Prompt Wrap Start]
-Prompt: please generate me a content section based on mathematical expressions and focused on users with a grade [grade].
-Definite important discussion items, each as a subheader, in markdown format.
-Add numbering or bulleting format for complex information, and and bold key terms.
+Please generate a content section based on **What Are Expressions?** and focused on users with a grade [grade], with interests in [interests], and identity type [mbti].
+Define important discussion items, each as a subheader, in markdown format.
+Add numbering or bulleting format for complex information, and bold key terms.
 \[Prompt Wrap End]

 An expression is a math phrase made of numbers, operations, and sometimes variables.
 It doesn't have an equal sign.
 For example, 4 + x or 2n − 5 are expressions.
 They're like sentences that describe a calculation.

 \[interactive element]

-## Building Expressions
+## Variables and Constants

 \[Prompt Wrap Start]
-This section shows how to write expressions from word phrases.
-Prompt: How would you write "3 more than a number" as an expression?
+This section explains the parts of expressions.
+Prompt: What do the letters in math problems usually stand for?
 \[Prompt Wrap End]

-To build expressions, turn words into symbols.
-"3 more than a number" becomes x + 3.
-"Twice a number" becomes 2x.
-Learning to translate language into math helps you solve problems clearly and correctly.
+A variable is a symbol, usually a letter, that stands for a number we don’t know yet.
+A constant is a number that doesn't change.
+In 5x + 3, the "x" is the variable, and 3 is the constant.

 \[interactive element]

-## What Are Equations?
+## Writing Expressions

 \[Prompt Wrap Start]
-This section introduces equations as math statements.
-Prompt: What makes an equation different from an expression?
+This section helps students translate words into math.
+Prompt: How would you write "five more than a number" as an expression?
 \[Prompt Wrap End]

-An equation says that two expressions are equal.
-It has an equal sign.
-For example, x + 4 = 10 is an equation.
-You're often trying to find the value that makes both sides match.
+We use expressions to describe situations.
+"Five more than a number" becomes x + 5.
+Learning how to turn word problems into expressions helps us solve them more easily.

 \[interactive element]

-## Solving One-Step Equations
+## Evaluating Expressions

 \[Prompt Wrap Start]
-This section teaches how to solve simple equations with one step.
-Prompt: What do you do to get the variable by itself?
+This section teaches how to calculate values when the variable is known.
+Prompt: What do you do when someone gives you a value for the variable?
 \[Prompt Wrap End]

-To solve a one-step equation like x + 3 = 7, subtract 3 from both sides.
-You undo the operation to find the value of the variable.
-This keeps the equation balanced and helps you find the answer.
+To evaluate an expression, replace the variable with a number and follow the order of operations.
+If x = 4 in 2x + 1, then 2(4) + 1 = 9.
+This helps us find the value of the expression.

 \[interactive element]

-## Using Variables
+## Solving One-Step Equations

 \[Prompt Wrap Start]
-This section explains how variables stand for unknown or changeable numbers.
-Prompt: Why do you think we use letters in math problems?
+This section introduces basic algebra.
+Prompt: How can you find the value of a variable in a simple equation?
 \[Prompt Wrap End]

-Variables are symbols that represent numbers we don’t know yet.
-They let us write general rules and solve many problems at once.
-For example, x in 5x means "five times any number."
+A one-step equation can be solved with just one operation.
+To solve x - 7 = 5, you add 7 to both sides.
+The goal is to isolate the variable and find what it equals.

 \[interactive element]

-## Evaluating Expressions
+## Solving Two-Step Equations

 \[Prompt Wrap Start]
-This section explores how to plug in values for variables.
-Prompt: What happens when you replace a letter in an expression with a number?
+This section builds on one-step equations.
+Prompt: What makes a two-step equation different?
 \[Prompt Wrap End]

-Evaluating means replacing variables with numbers.
-If x = 4, then 2x + 1 becomes 2(4) + 1 = 9.
-This helps you test what an expression equals with different values.
+Two-step equations need two operations to solve.
+In 3x + 2 = 11, subtract 2 from both sides first, then divide by 3.
+You work backward to undo what’s been done to the variable.

 \[interactive element]

-## Writing and Solving Word Problems
+## Using Equations to Solve Problems

 \[Prompt Wrap Start]
-This section teaches students to write and solve equations from real-life problems.
-Prompt: How can you turn a word problem into an equation?
+This section connects equations to real-life scenarios.
+Prompt: When could you use an equation to solve a real problem?
 \[Prompt Wrap End]

-Start by identifying the unknown and giving it a variable.
-Then translate the information into math.
-If you have "a number plus 6 is 12," you can write x + 6 = 12, then solve it.
+Equations help us figure out unknowns, like how many tickets were sold or how much something costs.
+Turning real-world problems into equations helps us find smart solutions.

 \[interactive element]

-## Patterns and Relationships in Equations
+## Checking Your Work

 \[Prompt Wrap Start]
-This section shows how equations reveal patterns.
-Prompt: Can you find a rule that stays the same in different problems?
+This section encourages students to verify their solutions.
+Prompt: How can you make sure your answer is correct?
 \[Prompt Wrap End]

-Equations can show patterns, like how changing one number affects another.
-In y = 2x, if x goes up by 1, y goes up by 2.
-Understanding these relationships helps you see the structure in math.
+You can check your work by plugging your solution back into the original equation.
+If both sides are equal, your answer is correct.
+It’s a good habit that builds confidence and accuracy.

 \[interactive element]